stockeh/big-data-weather-crime/README.md

 The **notebooks** directory contains the Jupyter notebooks for the research and presentations.

-the **src** directory contains the MapReduce code for weather, crime, and aggregator.
+The **src** directory contains the MapReduce code for weather, crime, and aggregator.
 There are output files of in each respective directory.